zhstella/zhstella-assignment-9/README.md

 Demo: https://youtu.be/Aoa2CWb9Bgc

+Sorry for the late demo link.
+I didn't notice that demo file is too big so it wasn't uploaded on github succesfully before.

 In this assignment, you will implement and analyze a simple neural network by visualizing its learned features, decision boundary, and gradients.
 The goal is to develop a deeper understanding of how a Feedforward Neural Network with one hidden layer operates and represents the input space during learning.

 ## Task Overview